imliam/liamhammett.com/content/articles/quotes.md

 <x-quote name="Seth Goden">Whoever fails the most wins.</x-quote>

+<x-quote name="Taylor Otwell">If they can't understand it, then we're doing something wrong.</x-quote>

 ## Quotes About Communication

 <x-quote name="Vinh Giang">You are only as good as you communicate.</x-quote>